-- The east side of Biscayne Bay in the vicinity of Haulover Cut, Government Cut, and Bear Cut - South Biscayne Bay including southwest Key Biscayne, the Dinner Key area, Matheson Hammock Park, and Turkey Point. - Chapman Field/Deering Bay is recommended for a public-access ramp for shallow draft boats less than 26 feet in length provided that vessels use existing basins and marked navigation channels in Deering Bay vicinity, and no dredging or filling of habitat currently being used by manatees (including seagrass habitat) would be required to construct or operate such a facility. - Homestead Bayfront Park/Convoy Point is recommended for expansion of public marina, ramp, for shallow draft boats less than 26 feet in length. - FIU/Oleta State Park shorelines (not including the Oleta River) are recommended as locations for boat ramps for shallow draft boats less than 26 feet in length, provided that no dredging or filling of seagrass would be required to construct or operate the facility.
+- The east side of Biscayne Bay in the vicinity of Haulover Cut including Haulover Park, Government Cut, and Bear Cut - South Biscayne Bay including southwest Key Biscayne, the Dinner Key area, Matheson Hammock Park, and Turkey Point. - Chapman Field/Deering Bay is recommended for a public-access ramp for trailerable shallow draft boats less than 26 feet in length provided that vessels use existing basins and marked navigation channels in Deering Bay vicinity, and no substantial dredging or filling of habitat currently being used by manatees (including seagrass habitat) would be required to construct or operate such a facility. - Homestead Bayfront Park/Convoy Point is recommended for expansion of the public marina, ramp, for trailerable shallow draft boats. - FIU/Oleta State Park shorelines (not including the Oleta River) are recommended as locations for boat ramps for trailerable shallow draft boats less than 26 feet in length, provided that no dredging or filling of seagrass would be required to construct or operate the facility.

-New boat ramps located in other areas than those listed above may be considered provided they comply with the Variance Pperformance eriteria-Measures for docking facilities noted under Section 2b.(1) on Revised Draft Page 19-2098.
+New boat ramps located in other areas than those listed above may be considered provided they comply with the Site Specific Alternative Pperformance eriteria-Measures for docking facilities noted under Section 2b.(1) on Revised Draft Page 19-2098.